 The Sauroposeidon proteles lived in Texas, Oklahoma, and Wyoming during the Early Cretaceous period.
 When it was first discovered, people believed that it was the largest dinosaur of all time.
 Part of the reason for this immediate attention was the amazing height of Sauroposeidon, resulting from its immense neck.

 This dinosaur that may have been up to 112 feet long may have stood up to 55 feet tall if it could stick its head straight up.
-Also, this dinosaur weighed between 88,000 and 112,000 pounds.
+Which means, it is considered to be the tallest dinosaur.
+Also, the colossus weighed between 88,000 and 112,000 pounds.

 The first fossils were found in Oklahoma in 1994, and they were put in storage by the University of Oklahoma because they believed they were petrified wood.
 It was not until six years later that a graduate student discovered the error and realized that they were some of the largest dinosaur bones ever recovered.

-Also, it may have weighed as much as 132,000 pounds.
+Also, the tallest dinosaur may have weighed as much as 132,000 pounds.
 If you want to see Sauroposeidon proteles dinosaur tracks, head to Dinosaur Valley State Park, near Glen Rose, Texas.
 The state even made the Sauroposeidon its official state dinosaur.

 |Diplodocus hallorum||89-115 ft||11-25 tons|